A modern country with strong traditions

 Ethnic groups divided into lineages

 Despite the existence of some fifty distinct ethnic groups, Gabon's populations share a similar social form based on the notions of clan and lineage, but also of religious brotherhood and village led by a chief, a man of recognized experience and knowledge.
 Community organization in Gabon is built around the genetic ancestor, the lineage chief, who is the starting point for community solidarity, internal political unity and external relations within the group.
 The group may be patrilineal or matrilineal.
 In the latter case, the woman who marries confers filiation on her children.
 Different ethnic groups may thus share common lineages.
 Even today, a number of ceremonies bring relatives of the same lineage together for a particular event: initiation rites, customary marriages, funerals and mourning ceremonies.
 In economic terms, the lineage structures the community's production in the same way as a cooperative, with rules for participation and distribution of production.
 It also manages the rules linked to the ecosystem and the collective prohibitions of the lineage: "totemic rites".
-The encounter with Europeans considerably altered the socio-cultural logic and introduced Western religions, forcefully, against or alongside ancestral animist cults.
+The encounter with Europeans considerably altered the socio-cultural logic, and introduced Western religions with force, against or alongside ancestral animist cults.
 The new laws of commerce, not least the slave trade, introduced a new concept of profitability, inherent to capitalism, in contradiction with the original system of community values, representation of the world and production, and thus exacerbated the tendency towards individualism.

 The social organization of habitats